A team of German scientists has tested a special vaccine in humans for the first time designed to help the body fight brain cancer.

 Brain Cancer Vaccine Phase 1: It went well, but how good?

 It is still impossible to say, caution is needed.
-"We cannot draw any further conclusions on vaccine efficacy from this first study without a control group," says Platten.
+"We can't draw any further conclusions about vaccine efficacy from this first study without a control group," says Platten.
 "The safety and immunogenicity are so compelling that we continued to pursue vaccine development in an additional Phase I study."